 Bad idea: House on sand

-- 7:24 Everyone who hears what I’m teaching and does what I tell them to do is like someone smart enough to build a house on bedrock.
+- 7:24 Everyone who hears what I’m teaching and does what I tell them to do is like someone who was smart enough to build a house on bedrock.

 - 7:25 Rain fell, the streams flooded, and the wind pounded the house.
 But the house stood firm because it was well-built.

-- 7:26 But everyone who hears me and doesn’t do what I say is like someone dumb enough to build a house on sand.
+- 7:26 But everyone who hears me and doesn’t do what I say is like someone who was dumb enough to build a house on sand.

 - 7:27 Rain came, the streams flooded, and the wind pounded the house.
-But the house collapsed into a total loss.”
+And the house collapsed into a total loss.”

 - 7:28 When Jesus stopped talking, the crowd stood amazed at what he had taught them.